Best Practices for both locations of The Roxbury, Contemporary Catskill Lodging

 - All bed linens are washed at high temperature.
 Dirty linens are bagged in the guest room to eliminate excess contact while being transported to our laundry facilities.
 The thorough cleaning of individual room HVAC systems and air filter replacements will continue to occur with increased frequency.

 - During the pandemic, The Roxbury staff had to stop going into guest rooms for daily room “refreshes.”
 This was a practice recommended by both the CDC and the New York State Hospitality and Tourism Association.
-Now that the pandemic is hopefully over, we are trying to bring back our daily room refreshes, but unfortunately the current extremely frustrating and very real labor shortage that our rural area and most of the country is facing is forcing us to continue to refrain from entering rooms during a guest’s stay.
+Now that the pandemic “seems” to be over, we are trying to bring back our daily room refreshes, but unfortunately the current extremely frustrating and very real labor shortage that our rural area and most of the country is facing is forcing us to continue to refrain from entering rooms during a guest’s stay.
 At the present moment, we just do not have enough staff to get all of our 43 rooms and cottages cleaned, disinfected, and ready for check-in AND go into every single occupied room during a stay and give it a refresh.
 We are doing everything in our power and advertising budget to recruit new staff.
 It is currently our top priority because it is also affecting our ability to reach full revenue potential.
 But please know that this practice in no way means that you are stranded!
 Plastic trash bags are left in the room for guests to use to put towels or sheets or other items outside their door if they want new ones.
 Guests can call or email the office if they need something new or something taken away or just need something in general.
 In addition, if a guest would like for our staff to come into their room during their stay for a refresh, then please do not hesitate to let us know.
 We will find a way to make it happen.
+AND PLEASE BE ADVISED THAT DURING WARM WEATHER, GUESTS AT STRATTON FALLS SHOULD NOT LEAVE GARBAGE OUTSIDE THEIR COTTAGES AT NIGHT.
+THERE CAN BE BEARS IN THE CATSKILLS DURING THE SUMMER AND THE SMELL CAN ATTRACT THEM.
+PLEASE CALL THE MAIN OFFICE ANYTIME DURING THE HOURS OF 8:00AM TO 8:00PM TO REQUEST FOR GARBAGE TO BE TAKEN AWAY.

 - We are keeping our “breakfast bags” (an amenity change from the pre-pandemic buffet style where keeping the food items protected from germs and social distancing proved difficult) which can be pre-ordered via a page on our website at www.theroxburyexperience.com/breakfast or ordered from your room on the morning of your breakfast.
 Breakfast Bags can be picked up at designated locations at both properties or delivered to your room upon request.